-For nearly 150 years, School Trust land has been used to generate revenue for Minnesota's public schools.
+For nearly 150 years, school trust land has been used to generate revenue for Minnesota's public schools.
 Identification and development of construction aggregate resources (sand and gravel) provide one such opportunity.
 The DNR offers leases, called earth material leases, to private entities and local governments for the commercial production of sand, gravel, crushed stone and landscape stone.
-Rental payments and material sales royalties from School Trust leases create revenue that benefits Minnesota's school children.
+Fees from school trust leases create revenue that benefits Minnesota's school children.
 The lessee pays a specific fee, called a royalty, for every unit of weight (ton) or volume (cubic yard) of material taken off the property.

-Launch the web map to view high aggregate resource potential on School Trust Lands.
+Launch the web map to view school trust land with high aggregate resource potential.

 Aggregate Finder Web Map »